Designed for iPhone 8, Weather Atlas is a great replacement for your stock weather app

 Yahoo’s entry in the space years ago was then heralded as a surprisingly attractive creation with its heavy focus on visuals, but its big in-app advertisements have since limited its appeal.
 Meanwhile, other highly ranked apps like those from The Weather Channel, Weather Underground, AccuWeather, WeatherBug and others perform their utilitarian tasks as promised, but their designs feel a little less-than-current.

 Then there’s that small matter of how AccuWeather was sending users’ location data to a third party, which recently led many users to dump the app from their iPhone.
 (If that’s a concern for you, Weather Atlas is a good replacement because it doesn’t require your location to work.
-There are ways to use it without providing access to your personal data.)
+There are ways to use it without providing access to your personal data.
+And if you do share location data, it’s not sold or shared with ad networks.)

 -